-Powering the kit is your choice of a mid mounted or rack mounted Lithium-ion battery solution offering 36 volts of power.
-The big question is whether to go with the 11 amp hour standard pack or upgrade for $200 more and get the 14.5 amp hour pack.
+Powering the kit is your choice of a mid mounted or rack mounted Lithium-ion battery solution offering 48 volts of power.
+The big question is whether to go with the 9 amp hour standard pack or upgrade for $200 more and get the 11.6 amp hour pack.
 The more amp hours you get the further you’ll go but it also increases the weight by about half a pound.
 The smaller pack uses Samsung cells while the larger features upgraded Panasonic.
 I’m writing this review at a time when the company is moving towards a new case which is lower profile and sleeker looking but the original “dolphin” case was also pretty nice.
-They both offer LED power level readouts so you can tell whether the pack is fully charged regardless of if it’s mounted to the frame or not.
+They both offer LED power level readouts so you can tell whether the pack is fully charged regardless of whether it’s mounted to the frame or not.
 The packs are both locking and removable which is handy if you commute or need to reduce overall bike weight for transport on a car or bus rack.
-One big difference between the older and newer pack design is the lack of USB charging port on the new pack, it’s not a deal killer (I rarely use these power ports when riding) but it is a change.
-Inside the pack, Lectric Cycles uses the highest quality Panasonic cells which are known for being energy dense and very reliable (light and long lasting).
-I was able to peer inside while taking a tour of their shop and was impressed with the hard point welding used to connect each 18650 cell.
+One big difference between the older and newer pack design is the lack of a USB charging port on the new pack, it’s not a deal killer (I rarely use these power ports when riding) but it is a change.
+During my tour of Lectric Cycles I was able to peer inside one of the Panasonic packs and was impressed with the hard point welding used to connect each 18650 cell.
 Many less expensive batteries use simple wires which are easier to shake loose and short circuit.
-To further strengthen their new battery design the company is using a plastic grid frame that holds each individual cell in place further reducing the potential for them to rattle loose on rough terrain.
-There’s a strong emphasis on quality with the e-RAD system and a thoughtful approach from guys who all love ride and want to deliver a product that will endure under rigorous use (especially with this top end kit).
+To further strengthen their new battery design the company is using a plastic grid frame inside that holds each individual cell in place, that was cool to see.
+There’s a strong emphasis on quality with the e-RAD system and a thoughtful approach from guys who all love to ride and want to deliver a product that will endure under rigorous use (especially with this top end kit).
 Keep in mind, to extend the life of your battery it’s best to store it in a cool dry place, extreme heat and cold can be hard on it.
 Also, try to keep it above 50% charged when storing for long periods so it doesn’t completely run dry and check in every couple of months for a quick top-off… Use that LED battery indicator ;)

 Operating this electric bike conversion kit is fairly standard and the display and control systems are very adaptable so they should work on a wide range of handlebars.
 First, you charge the battery pack up (either on or off the frame).
 From here, you’ll need to press the power button on the battery before you can actually turn the display on.
 Not all ebikes require this extra step and I’ve found that it can be easy to forget and leave on after a ride.
 The dolphin pack has a bright blue LED which makes it easy to remember when it’s on but I’m not sure about the new pack.
 Once it’s on, you press the center circular button on the control pad and this powers up the LCD display.
 I like that the control pad is mounted separately from the display and can be fit snug next to your grips for easy access while riding.
-If you’re using this e-bike kit for a cruiser (with extra long bars) they offer an extender cable so the button pad will reach… just ask when ordering.
+If you’re using this e-bike kit for a cruiser (with extra long bars) e-RAD offers an extender cable so the button pad will reach… just ask when ordering.
 So, the LCD display mounts to the center of the handlebars and sits just above the stem.
 I saw it installed on cruisers, city bikes and mountain bikes without issue but did notice that it’s not designed to swivel or be removed which could be an issue in terms of glare, wear and tear or vandalism if you leave the bike outside a lot.
 Once on, you’re shown speed, battery level and assist level (default 1-5) which is controlled by pressing up and down on the pad.
 There’s some software out there that you can use to change the increments to 1-9 and I think e-RAD will do this for you if you want finer steps but the top end power and speed will be the same.
 You can also press left on the pad to view average speed and max speed or right to view trip distance, odometer and time.
 This is all fairly standard but the really interesting bits are buried deeper in the system, by pressing the power circle two times rapidly in succession you enter into the advanced settings.
 By using the passcode provided by Lectric Cycles or your dealer you are able to adjust wheel size, top speed and other defaults like the backlit and auto-off time (which defaults to five minutes).
-Depending on how you adjust the bike it’s possible to reach ~30 mph but this changes how the bike is viewed legally and may put you at risk of violating local laws if used improperly.
+Depending on how you adjust the bike it’s possible to reach ~40 mph as mentioned earlier.
 Overall, the display and control pad are fairly standard but they enable you to do a lot with your bike because they are more open.
 It’s worth noting that the LCD has a built in light sensor for use at night.
 If you want to add a headlight and backlight you’ll probably need to get stand alone units like these rechargeable Cygolites (I’ve tested and like them) but that means they can be stolen easier, have to be charged separately and can add to the clutter of wires and displays already present.
 There’s at least one known guy out there who actually opened the battery and wired in his own lights so it is possible but this voids your warranty and could result in a fire so proceed with caution!

-The e Rad mid-drive electric bike kits are some of the best I’ve reviewed to date and the 500 watt option is my personal favorite.
+The e Rad mid-drive electric bike kits are some of the best I’ve reviewed to date and the 750 watt option is quite impressive.
 The 350, 500 and 750 watt kits look similar but you can tell which one you’ve got by looking at the bottom of the unit (in case you’re buying this second hand).
-The more powerful options include more copper wiring inside to handle increased current and if you go all the way up to 750 watts the voltage switches to 48 vs. 36 which can hit nearly 40 mph when unlocked and haul extra large loads on cargo bikes etc. Whether you get this as a DIY, purchase through a shop who can help you install it or choose one of the pre-built Electra or Origin 8 models from e-RAD, you’re getting a nice drive system.
-There’s a lot of value being offered here in my opinion and they’ve clearly focused on building a better product over hyping their brand.
+The more powerful options include more copper wiring inside to handle increased current and of course, they cost more as well.
+Whether you get this as a DIY, purchase through a shop who can help you install it or choose one of the pre-built Electra or Origin 8 models from e-RAD, you’re getting a nice drive system.
+I thoroughly enjoyed the full suspension Giant and prefer this type of setup for off road and urban riding because the increased speed sometimes makes my back and neck stiff.
 I often hear forum users discussing the system components offered by Lectric Cycles, excited by the opportunity to convert a fat bike, use a continuously variable transmission like the NuVinci or upgrade a full suspension bike.
 For those who already have a Bafang 8Fun kit, Lectric Cycles does sell many of their accessories and upgrades independently and this can be a great way to improve performance or fit.
 Given the warranty, solid customer support and dealer network being built by this company I feel like it’s a great way to go if you don’t mind the extra cable clutter and a bit of time and energy spent converting.
 If you’ve already got a bike you love and don’t mind getting your hands dirty (or paying a shop) this could be a great option.
 As someone who has had multiple concussions (while wearing a helmet) and hit parked cars (while filming reviews for this website) I would urge you to ride safe, I cracked one of my teeth in half when I was younger and am reminded daily that some body parts don’t heal ;)

 - Optional left or right mounting trigger throttles and twist throttles, this is great for people with crowded handlebars or those who are left handed and prefer a different layout